-Assembly of Study Cohort
+Assembly of study cohort

 We identified eligible patients through the Partners Healthcare Research Patient Data Registry (RPDR).
-Partners Healthcare is an integrated academic health care system that provides care for more than 1.8 million patients in the greater Boston area.
-The RPDR is a centralized data warehouse for patient information from multiple hospital systems within Partners Healthcare.
-Access is provided to demographic data, billing codes, problem lists, and narrative notes generated within affiliated hospitals and outpatient facilities.
-Details regarding the RPDR have been published previously.12 We queried the RPDR for individuals who had at least one measurement of serum 25(OH)D level from 1993 to 2012 and defined a group of patients with uncomplicated diverticulosis by identifying 9116 patients who had a code for diverticulosis (International Classification of Diseases, 9th revision [ICD-9] code 562.10) and did not have an associated hospitalization for diverticulitis over at least 5 years of follow-up evaluation after diagnosis.
-We also defined a group of patients hospitalized with diverticulitis as individuals with an inpatient admission associated with the ICD-9 code 562.11 or 562.13 after measurement of 25(OH)D. Within this group, we further examined subtypes of diverticulitis admissions according to the following categories: uncomplicated diverticulitis, defined as acute diverticulitis without abscess or perforation (ICD-9 codes 562.11 and 562.13); complicated diverticulitis, defined as diverticulitis with abscess or perforation (ICD-9 codes 567, 569.5, and 569.83); surgical diverticulitis, defined as diverticulitis requiring laparotomy for peritonitis or pneumoperitoneum (ICD-9 codes 17.3, 45.7, and 54); and recurrent diverticulitis, defined as more than one inpatient admission for diverticulitis with admissions separated by at least 30 days.
+Partners Healthcare is an integrated academic health care system that provides care for over 1.8 million patients in the greater Boston area.
+The RPDR is a centralized data warehouse for patient information from multiple hospital systems within

+Partners Healthcare.
+Access is provided to demographic data, billing codes, problem lists and narrative notes generated within affiliated hospitals and outpatient facilities.
+Details regarding the RPDR have been previously published12.
+We queried the RPDR for individuals who had at least one measurement of serum 25(OH)D from 1993-2012 and defined a group of patients with uncomplicated diverticulosis by identifying 9,116 patients who had a code for diverticulosis (ICD-9 562.10) and did not have an associated hospitalization for diverticulitis over at least five years of follow-up after diagnosis.
+We also defined a group of patients hospitalized with diverticulitis as individuals with an inpatient admission associated with the ICD-9 code 562.11 or 562.13 after measurement of 25(OH)D. Within this group, we further examined subtypes of diverticulitis admissions according to the following categories: "uncomplicated diverticulitis," defined as acute diverticulitis without abscess or perforation (ICD9 562.11,562.13); "complicated diverticulitis," defined as diverticulitis with abscess or perforation (ICD9 567, 569.5, 569.83; "surgical diverticulitis" defined as diverticulitis requiring laparotomy for peritonitis or pneumoperitoneum (ICD9 17.3, 45.7, 54); and "recurrent diverticulitis," defined as more than one inpatient admission for diverticulitis with admissions separated by at least 30 days.
 To assess the validity of our identification of patients with diverticulosis using billing codes and patient problem lists, we examined the medical records of a randomly selected sampling of 100 patients in our control group.
 We were able to verify the diagnosis of diverticulosis in 95 of 100 patients.
-Among the 95 patients, the diagnosis was confirmed in 77 (81%) by colonoscopy or sigmoidoscopy, with the remainder confirmed by computed tomography (CT) scan.
-Of the 5 patients who could not be confirmed, 2 had physician notes documenting diverticulosis without mention of a confirmatory study and 3 did not have documentation in a limited set of clinician notes.
+Among the 95 patients, the diagnosis was confirmed in 77 (81%) by colonoscopy or sigmoidoscopy, with the remainder confirmed by CT scan.
+Of the 5 patients who could not be confirmed, two had physician notes documenting diverticulosis without mention of a confirmatory study and three did not have documentation in a limited set of clinician notes.
 Among the 100 cases, there were no cases of diverticulitis.
 We also examined the medical records of a randomly selected sampling of 100 patients with diverticulitis.
 We were able to support the diagnosis among 92 patients.
-Among the 92 patients, 68 (74%) had CT evidence of diverticulitis, with the remaining patients diagnosed by history and physical examination features consistent with diverticulitis and/ or increased white blood cell count and fevers.
+Among the 92 patients, 68 (74%) had CT evidence of diverticulitis, with the remaining patients diagnosed by history and physical exam features consistent with diverticulitis and/or elevated white blood cell count and fevers.